 A) Students may be placed only at agencies previously surveyed by the School’s Undergraduate Field Coordinator and approved by SIUC’s Board of Trustees.
 For the most part, these appear on the field agency list.
 Occasionally other agencies may be utilized with prior approval.
 Students are required to attend three (3) field placement meetings with the Undergraduate Field Coordinator the semester prior to their placement.
-Meeting dates will be posted in the School of Social Work Office.
+Meeting dates will be posted in the Social Work Office.

 Q) What is the field liaison's responsibilities?

 A) The Field Coordinator conducts liaison visits with field agencies at least once during the semester.
 The liaison monitors student’s progress and field instruction practices while maintaining communication between the field site and SIUC Social Work.